Chasing the Scents in Grasse, the World Capital of Perfumes

 Fragonard Historical Factory Tour

-On the upper floor of the Fragonard historic factory (20 boulevard Fragonard, 06130 Grasse), there is a perfume museum and a salesroom.
-The factory tour starts on the lower floor of the building.
-In the production rooms, employees produce a small number of perfumes and soaps.
+On the upper level of the Fragonard historic factory at 20 Boulevard Fragonard, 06130 Grasse, you’ll find a perfume museum and a salesroom.
+The tour through the factory begins on the lower floor, where dedicated employees craft a limited number of perfumes and soaps in the production rooms.

-The old factory acts as a museum.
-The main production rooms are the distillery room, the bottling room, the maceration and filtering room, and the soap workshop.
-We had an inside view of the mysteries of traditional perfume making, from processing the raw materials to packaging the finished products.
-The machines used, from the copper stills to those in the soap workshops, provide an intriguing glimpse of the historical aspects of the techniques and working conditions.
+The historic factory offers insights into the art of perfume-making.
+Key production areas include the distillery room, bottling room, maceration and filtering room, and the soap workshop.
+As we explored these spaces, we gained an insider’s view of the traditional perfume-making process, witnessing the transformation of raw materials into the final packaged products.
+The use of various machines, from copper stills to those in the soap workshops, provided a glimpse into the historical techniques and working conditions.

 Grasse, the world capital of perfumes